thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse_Part2.md

 * Now run this orderserviceloadbalancer and regsitry service, localhost:6200/actuator/prometheus.
 * You will see all the details of the system.
 * Later you will see in docker using grafana how we can make this in graph representation.

+* Now Next topic

+* API TRACING with Zipkin and Spring Cloud Sleuth
+       * So this is used for debugging purpose in our microservices.
+This will trace the reqeust-response in our microservices
+       * So all we have to do is in all micriservices add spring cloud sleuth and zipkin dependencies (See in code of orderserviceloadbalanceer and in order service pom.xml file)
+       * And we have to download Zipkin server separately and run this zipkin server from command prompt.
+Check the port in which this zipkin server is running.
+       * Now run the orderserviceloadbalancer and orderservice.
+Send request response to this service.
+       * Now open the zipkin server with it's port. there you can see whatever request response has been send in orderservice and orderserviceload balancer, the details are present there.
+       * So this is how it is doing tracing of our microservice request-response
+       * No code changes here, Just add the required dependencies in the microservice you want to trace, and that service will send it's log to separate Zipkin server.
+       * Zipkin is open source, we have other tools like jaeggaer, datadog etc to do API tracing
+  * So this is all it

+* Now we will be doing next topic

+* SPRING SECURITY (Basic auth, OAuth, JWT)

 ### CLASS 10